jito-foundation/jito-stake-unstake-reference/README.md

 #### Stake Account Deposit Methods

-**Important:** Stake account deposits use a **two-step process** to keep transactions within size limits:
+**Important:** Stake account deposits use a **two-step process**:

-**Step 1: Create and Delegate Stake Account** (using `useCreateStakeAccount`)
+**Step 1: Create Active Stake Account** (using `useCreateStakeAccount`)
-* Creates a new stake account with the specified amount
+* Deposits SOL to the pool and immediately withdraws it as a stake account in one transaction
+* Uses `depositSol` followed by `withdrawStake` to get an already-active stake account
-* Delegates the stake account to a selected validator from the pool
+* No validator selection needed - the pool automatically assigns a validator
 * Returns the stake account address for use in Step 2

 **Step 2: Deposit Stake Account to Pool**